justmiles/bootstrapping-winblows/README.md

 ## TODOs

-- check for and install all updates
+- check for and install all Windows updates
 - provide instructions for making changes